 Flagler College and Casa Monica Hotel demonstrate the St. Augustine's more flamboyant side.

-The Residence Inn is offering participants of SeaVet Clinical Training special guest room rates:
+The Hampton Inn Gainesville is offering participants of SeaVet Clinical Training special guest room rates:

 Please Note: These discounted rates are not commissionable to travel agents.